muesli4/table-layout/README.md

 A good way to use this would be the [ansi-terminal package][], provided you are using a terminal to output your text.

-### Table layout
+## Table layout

-Grids are fine, but sometimes we want to explicitly display a table, e.g. in a database application.
+Grids are fine, but sometimes we want to explicitly display a table, e.g. as output in a database application.
 This is where ```layoutTableToString``` comes in handy:

 ``` hs
 putStrLn $ layoutTableToString [ rowGroup [["Jack", "184.74"]]